-Bush’s visit to Beijing marked however a good result.
-Washington confirmed its strategic axis with the PRC, an indispensable practice, informally established since 1968, to find a bank in its relations with Moscow.
-The President, who had been the director of the US liaison office in Beijing between September 26th, 1974 and December 7th, 1975, and who had worked for the Sino-American recognition, was fully aware of the importance of Beijing.
-This was of central importance, especially in that delicate historical moment when the Cold War seemed to be about to end, leaving open the uncertainties of a future US isolation in Europe, fears that Kissinger would have expressed in April 1989 in an eloquently article titled Reversing Yalta.
+Bush’s visit to Beijing was, however, successful on the whole.
+Washington confirmed its strategic axis with the PRC, an indispensable praxis that was informally established in 1968 to find a shore for its relations with Moscow.
+The President, who had been the director of the US liaison office in Beijing between September 26th, 1974 and December 7th, 1975, and who had worked on Sino-American recognition, was fully aware of the importance of Beijing.
+It was of central importance, especially in that delicate moment in history when the Cold War seemed to be coming to an end, leaving open the uncertainties of a future US isolation in Europe, fears that Kissinger expressed in an eloquent article titled Reversing Yalta in April 1989.

-Since 1979 the PRC had slowly entered the international relations system, resigning the ‘dynamiter’ role of the global order played during the 50s and 60s.
-Indeed, it was the same process of Chinese modernization that required a low international profile, regional stability and adherence to the multilateral structures of the existing global order: especially International Monetary Fund, World Bank and possibly General Agreement on Tariffs and Trade.
-In those same years, with a record annual growth rate, the PRC would have jumped from the 28th to the 16th place in the ranking of world exporters, candidating itself to become a top-level economic actor.
+Since 1979 the PRC had slowly become part of the international relations system, resigning its role as ‘bomber’ of the global order, played during the 50s and 60s.
+In fact, it was the very process of Chinese modernization that required a low international profile, regional stability and adherence to the multilateral structures of the existing global order, in particular the International Monetary Fund, World Bank and possibly the General Agreement on Tariffs and Trade.
+In those same years, with a record annual growth rate, the PRC jumped from 28th to 16th place in the ranking of world exporters, positioning itself to become a top-level economic actor.

-Nevertheless, at least since 1982 there had been signs of a gradual distancing of Beijing from Washington.
-In January 1983 the «Beijing Review», the unofficial voice of the regime towards the outside, had come to disavow the existence of a Chinese doctrine of equidistance between US and USSR.
-These denials had not fully convinced, especially after Mikhail Gorbachev in 1986 had talked about re-establishing relations with Beijing and after Deng’s departure from the scene in 1987 had left many doubts about the Chinese reform course.
+Nevertheless, from at least 1982 onwards there were signs of a growing distance between Beijing and Washington.
+In January 1983 the Beijing Review, the regime’s unofficial voice to the outside world, had gone as far as to disavow the existence of a Chinese doctrine of equidistance between the US and the USSR.
+These denials did not fully convince, especially after Mikhail Gorbachev had talked about re-establishing relations with Beijing in 1986 and after Deng’s departure from the scene in 1987, leaving many doubts about the course of Chinese reform.

-From this point of view, the 1989 Bush visit had an even greater political sense.
-In the two previous years the Soviets had gradually loosened their support to Vietnam in the Cambodian war, they had reduced military pressure along the border with the PRC and withdrew from Afghanistan.
+From this point of view, Bush’s 1989 visit made even greater political sense.
+In the previous two years the Soviets had gradually reduced their support for Vietnam in the Cambodian war, reduced military pressure along the border with the PRC and withdrawn from Afghanistan.
 Although the economic imperatives underlying the Sino-American relationship were still solid, those of a strategic nature seemed to be failing.
 Beijing seemed to become the pivot of the global geopolitical triangle, weakening the US position.
-It is no coincidence that, at the time of Bush’s trip, the US Ambassador to Beijing, Winston Lord, indicated the main objective of the mission was to obtain insurance “that the emerging Sino-Soviet dialogue will not undercut US interests”, suggesting to the President to “deepen personal relations with older and younger generation of China’s leaders during political succession phase in China” and “highlight bilateral and commercial achievements as concrete manifestation of out strengthening ties”.
+It is no coincidence that, at the time of Bush’s trip, the US Ambassador to Beijing, Winston Lord, stated that the main objective of the mission was to obtain insurance “that the emerging Sino-Soviet dialogue will not undercut US interests”, suggesting the President “deepen personal relations with the older and younger generation of China’s leaders during the political succession phase in China” and “highlight bilateral and commercial achievements as concrete manifestation of our strengthening ties”.

 3. Tiananmen: toward the crackdown